 In a typical shell and tube heat exchanger, the tubes are fixed at both ends to the tube sheets, which are rigidly connected to the shell.
 However, in a floating head design, one tube sheet (usually the front-end tube sheet) can move or float within the shell.

-Another advantage of the floating head design is that it simplifies the maintenance and cleaning of the heat exchanger.
+Another advantage of the floating head design is that it simplifies the heat exchanger’s maintenance and cleaning.
 Since the front-end tube sheet can be moved away from the shell, it provides more accessible access to the tubes for inspection, cleaning, or replacement.
 This feature is handy when processed fluids may cause fouling or deposit formation on the tube surfaces, requiring periodic maintenance.

 Heat exchangers provide a kind of system that permits the transfer of heat between two or more fluids.
 In these devices, the fluids are generally separated by a wall to prevent them from mixing.
 The ‘Floating head’ type of heat exchanger is one of the most commonly used heat exchangers.
 It is a ‘shell and tube’ heat exchanger that includes parts like the shell, shell-side and tube-side nozzles, tubes, channels of tube-sides, tube sheets, baffles, channel covers, and pass divider.